magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/taste_the-middle-way-within.md

 all along we’re relieved of worry.
 No one could show you this.
 Only when the mind sees for itself can it uproot and relinquish attachment.

-It’s the same with this body which we call ‘’.
+It’s the same with this body which we call ‘*saṅkhārā*’.
 Although the Buddha has already explained that the body is not substantial or a real being as such, we still don’t agree, we stubbornly cling to it.
 If the body could talk, it would be telling us all day long, ‘You’re not my owner, you know.’
 Actually it’s telling us all the time, but it’s Dhamma language, so we’re unable to understand it.

 For instance, the sense organs of eye, ear, nose, tongue and body are continually changing, but I’ve never seen them ask permission from us